 In the quotations of Catholic faith, which in this article we have cited, we have presented the faith of Rome as to the human nature of Christ and of Mary.
-In the second chapter of Hebrews and kindred texts of Scripture we have endeavored to reproduce as here presented, the faith of Jesus as to the human nature of Christ.
+In the second chapter of Hebrews and kindred texts of Scripture, there is presented, and in these studies we have endeavored to reproduce as there presented, the faith of Jesus as to the human nature of Christ.